Louis XI: Feud with Charles the Bold

 However, once out of Charles's reach, Louis declared the treaty invalid, and set about building up his forces.
 His aim was to destroy Burgundy once and for all.
 Nothing was more odious to Louis' dream of a centralized monarchy than the existence of an over-mighty vassal such as the Duke of Burgundy.
 War broke out in 1472.
 Duke Charles laid siege to Beauvais and other towns.
 However, these sieges proved unsuccessful; the Siege of Beauvais was lifted on 22 July 1472, and Charles finally sued for peace.
 Philippe de Commines was then welcomed into the service of King Louis.

-In 1469, Louis founded the Order of St. Michael, probably in imitation of the prestigious Burgundian Order of the Golden Fleece, founded by Charles' father Philip the Good, just as King John II of France had founded the now defunct Order of the Star in imitation of the Order of the Garter of King Edward III of England.
+In 1469, Louis founded the Order of St. Michael, probably in imitation of the prestigious Burgundian Order of the Golden Fleece, founded by Charles's father Philip the Good, just as King John II of France had founded the now defunct Order of the Star in imitation of the Order of the Garter of King Edward III of England.
 In both cases, a French king appears to have been motivated to found an order of chivalry to increase the prestige of the French royal court by the example of his chief political adversary.

 Dealings with England

 At the same time that France and Burgundy were fighting each other, England was experiencing a bitter civil conflict now known as the Wars of the Roses.
 Louis had an interest in this war, for the Duke of Burgundy, Charles the Bold, was allied with the Yorkists who opposed King Henry VI.
 When the Earl of Warwick fell out with the Yorkist King Edward IV, after helping Edward attain his throne, Louis granted Warwick refuge in France.
 Through Louis's diplomacy, Warwick then formed an alliance with his bitter enemy Margaret of Anjou in order to restore her husband Henry VI to the throne.
 The plan worked, and Edward was forced into exile in 1470, but he later returned to England in 1471.
 Warwick was then killed at the Battle of Barnet in 1471.
 King Henry VI was soon murdered afterwards.

 Now the undisputed master of England, Edward invaded France in 1475, but Louis was able to negotiate the Treaty of Picquigny, by which the English army left France in return for a large sum of money.
 The English renounced their claim to French lands such as Normandy, and the Hundred Years' War could be said to be finally over.
-Louis bragged that although his father had driven the English out by force of arms, he had driven them out by force of pâté, venison, and good French wine.